robymes/azure-webapp-container-demo/.roo/rules/01 - project rules.md

 - Subsequent releases must assume an **existing environment state** and perform **incremental upgrades** rather than full reconstructions.
 - This approach ensures minimal downtime, state preservation, and enables smooth environment evolution in production settings.
 - Terraform configuration should be modular and capable of detecting current environment state to plan appropriate upgrade paths.
+- PoC Azure environment should have the following charachteristics:
+  - Subscription: already logged in with az CLI
+  - Resource Group name: jkl-open-data-platform
+  - Region: Italy North
+  - Docker container data volume **MUST** be persistent using the Azure Storage Account
+  - Virtual newtork should contain a VPN Gateway
+  - Split pure Terraform infrastructure provisioning from Docker image registry push and AKS pod creation

 ## Azure Security Policies